ShikhaIIMA/Interpretable-ML/README.md

 ***Permutation Feature Importance***

-In prediction problems, not all features have equal importance
+In prediction problems, not all features have equal importance.
+Certain features are more instrumental in determining the value of the outcome variable.
+In contexts of use of machine learning models for decision making, an inight into which features are more important for predictions helps to increase the interpretability and trustworthiness of the model.

 **References**